NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 - Following breathing techniques while practicing mindfulness can help.

-- Reviewing all material must be started before the final days to eliminate last-minute panic.
+- Reviewing all material must start before the final days to eliminate last-minute panic.

 - Physical exercise leads to better concentration throughout studies.